 The Analytics and Evaluation team exploits cutting-edge and emerging methods, such as machine learning and artificial intelligence for program optimization, predictive analytics, and the development of other analytical products; conducts quick-turn analyses that leverage methodological techniques such as statistical modeling, quasi-experimental conditions, experimental designs, and A/B testing; developing micro-and macro-level forecasts and trends; and identifying and managing agency risk in agency programs and products, including the federal student loan portfolio, through the development of risk models, profiles, and scoring.
 Key work of the Analytics and Evaluation team includes the Department's Data Literacy Program, priority and ongoing research and evaluation activities, and data visualizations.

-Infrastructure and Support Team
+Data Infrastructure and Support Team

-The Infrastructure and Support team supports the maintenance and continuous improvement of technological and analytical infrastructure needed for lifecycle data management and strategic use of data; boosts operational data systems through the deployment of prescriptive models that enable and automate data-driven decisions in real time; and serves as program data experts that execute, on behalf of POCs and leadership, quick turnaround analyses requiring extraction and transformation from Department systems.
-Key work of the Infrastructure and Support team includes the planning and development of an enterprise-wide analytic platform by capturing analytic use cases on unmet business needs, planning platform technical requirements to support analytics, and coordinating with key stakeholders and investment partners around data lifecycle management.
+The Data Infrastructure and Support team supports the maintenance and continuous improvement of technological and analytical infrastructure needed for lifecycle data management and strategic use of data; boosts operational data systems through the deployment of prescriptive models that enable and automate data-driven decisions in real time; and serves as program data experts that execute, on behalf of POCs and leadership, quick turnaround analyses requiring extraction and transformation from Department systems.
+Key work of the Data Infrastructure and Support team includes the planning and development of an enterprise-wide analytic platform by capturing analytic use cases on unmet business needs, planning platform technical requirements to support analytics, and coordinating with key stakeholders and investment partners around data lifecycle management.

 Meet the Chief Data Officer